kevenjq/FrontEnd-Project/README.md

+## How to run (VS Code):

+1. Clone the repository with git clone
+2. Use the Live Server extention (From the index.html)

 ## 🔐 Setting Up SSH for GitHub Access (Recommended)

 To start a push to this project and want seamless access without repeatedly entering credentials, follow these steps to configure SSH authentication with GitHub.